2008 Massachusetts elections

-The Massachusetts general election, 2008 were held on November 4, 2008 throughout Massachusetts.
+The 200 Massachusetts general elections were held on November 4, 2008 throughout Massachusetts.
 Among the elections which took place were those for the office of President of the United States, John Kerry's seat in the Senate, all ten seats in the Massachusetts delegation to the House of Representatives, all eight seats in the Massachusetts Governor's Council, and all of the seats of the Massachusetts Senate and Massachusetts House of Representatives.
 There were also three ballot questions: to eliminate the commonwealth's income tax; to decriminalize possession of a small amount of marijuana; and to prohibit greyhound racing.
 Numerous local elections also took place throughout the state.

 United States Senate

 U.S. Senator John Kerry (D) defeated Democratic challenger Edward O'Reilly in the primary on September 16, 2008.
 He defeated Republican Jeff Beatty and Libertarian Robert Underwood in the general election.
 The seat was considered safe for John Kerry.